 If your iPad has a home button, double-press on it to see all the recently used apps running in the background.
 For iPad Air and iPad Pro, swipe up a little on the horizontal line at the bottom of your iPad screen.

 From the recent apps window, you can swipe away individual apps so that they will be closed immediately.
 This should solve the slow iPad at least for some time.
 If it doesn’t, jump on to the further troubleshooting steps below.

 Uninstall Unwanted Apps

 Cluttering your iPad home screen with too many apps can be annoying.
 More than that, it can also cause your iPad to slow down due to heavy background refreshes and processes.
 In case you need only a handful of apps on your iPad, try to get rid of others and keep your iPad from slowing down again.

 To uninstall an app from the iPad home screen, long-press an empty area until you start seeing all the icons wiggling.
-Alongside, you will see an “X” button above each app icon; tap on it to uninstall a particular app.
+Alongside, you will see a remove button above each app icon; tap on it to uninstall a particular app.